 CMS Targeted COVID-19 Training for Frontline Nursing Home Staff consists of five modules.
 Module 1 is Hand Hygiene and Personal Protective Equipment.
-Access the education at the following link: External Content Player (cms.gov)
+Click the link or scan the QR code to access this module.

 CMS Targeted COVID-19 Training for Nursing Home Management consists of 10 Modules.
 Module 1 is Hand Hygiene and Personal Protective Equipment.
-Access the education at the following link: External Content Player (cms.gov)
+Click the link or scan the QR code to access this module.